cleentfaar/CLTriggerBundle/Resources/doc/usage.md

 ```

-## Handling a parameter and redirecting to URL without the parameter
+### Handling a parameter and redirecting to an URL without the parameter

 In the example above, we simply just did a check on the parameter's value, and then executed whatever business logic we wanted.

 However, you might want this parameter to be removed from the URL directly after executing your logic; this is where the `RedirectHelper` comes in handy.

-Let's review the `doTrigger()`-method mentioned above again, only this time; we use the `RedirectHelper` to send a
+Let's review the `onFoo()`-method mentioned above again, only this time; we use the `RedirectHelper` to send a
 redirect to the current request's URL; it automatically strips the parameter that triggered your service:

 ```php